 With the enactment of HB-581 in New Mexico, state and law enforcers will not interfere with the sale of CBD products regardless of continued prohibition by some national agencies.
 Even if the FDA wanted to enforce its policy, they lack the personnel and resources to affect any change in the state.

 CBD Vendors Should Protect the Consumer

 In New Mexico, CBD specialty shops, restaurants, and cafes have popped up everywhere since 2014.
 Entrepreneurs widely advertise their products with almost no restriction.
 In fact, the “regulatory bottleneck” is mostly around hemp growers.
 They have to garner expensive licenses and meet crop testing requirements before manufacturing the product.

-Some health officials are worried that CBD represents a new “wild west” market, where federal bodies and lack of state interference can lead to consumer harm.
+Some health officials are worried that CBD represents a new “wild west” market, where a lack of comprehensive regulation can lead to consumer harm.
 Many believe that CBD should be open to the general adult consumer.
 If so, vendors should have stricter requirements on labeling, ingredients, and advertising.

 Regardless, the state’s move towards a more predictable regulatory pathway of CBD manufacture and sale represents a legal turning point for the supplement.
 More and more researchers are coming forward with positive findings.
 They are linking CBD to increased wellness in a range of mental and physical health conditions.

 This is why the state has to keep hemp extracts legal.
 Visit our shop to explore all the safe, effective, and legal ways to enjoy CBD products.